gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 is invoked to create a `KEY` `Index`.

 The default is `FUNCTIONAL` and results in one of the `QueryService.createIndex(..)` methods being invoked.
-See the [spring-data-gemfire-name] XML schema for a full set of options.
+See the Spring Data for VMware GemFire XML schema for a full set of options.

-For more information about indexing in [vmware-gemfire-short-name], see [Working with Indexes](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-query_index.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about indexing in GemFire, see [Working with Indexes](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-query_index-query_index.html) in the GemFire product documentation.

 ### <a id="defining-indexes"></a>Defining Indexes

-In addition to creating indexes as `Index` bean definitions are processed by [spring-data-gemfire-name] on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows:
+In addition to creating indexes as `Index` bean definitions are processed by Spring Data for VMware GemFire on Spring container initialization, you may also define all of your application indexes prior to creating them by using the `define` attribute, as follows: